dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 By [Tom Dykstra](http://github.com/tdykstra), [Chris Ross](https://github.com/Tratcher), and [Stephen Halter](https://twitter.com/halter73)

 Kestrel is a cross-platform [web server for ASP.NET Core](overview.md) based on [libuv](https://github.com/libuv/libuv), a cross-platform asynchronous I/O library.
-Kestrel is the web server that is included by default in ASP.NET Core new-project templates.
+Kestrel is the web server that is included by default in ASP.NET Core new project templates.

 Kestrel supports the following features: